 3. Slant Board ATG Squats

-ATG squats are no different to the VMO/cyclist squats we discussed earlier.
+ATG squats are a type of deep squat, similar to the VMO/cyclist squats we discussed earlier, that enhances knee stability and supports knee health.

-These full depth squats are one of the best ways to develop squat strength through the full range of motion.
+These full depth squats are one of the best ways to develop squat strength through the full range of motion while strengthening the muscles around the knee for improved joint support.

 Only perform these if you can do them without pain!